Null0rg/newton/README.md

 [![Build Status](https://travis-ci.org/Null0rg/newton.svg?branch=master)](https://travis-ci.org/Null0rg/newton)

 This project is for teaching purposes only.
-It features an immature Java-based implementation of the well known [Newton Method](https://en.wikipedia.org/wiki/Newton%27s_method) and demonstrates how to write unit test it.
+It features an immature Java-based implementation of the well known [Newton Method](https://en.wikipedia.org/wiki/Newton%27s_method) and demonstrates how to write unit tests for it.

 ## How To Build and Test